BravoHoseok/IONIQ-HEV-EV/README.md

 }<br>

 ### Result #2
-Kept irregular sensitivities of the slider touch sensor regardless of a quality of it, saving costs spent on changing the slider touch sensor design.
+Implemented reliable an algorithm calculating positions.
+Also, since I reduced the range of position jitter by developing filter algorithm, this algorithm calculating positions can be used in the wheel touch sensor that is made of just 3 nodes without adding extra touch sensor nodes, saving costs spent on the wheel touch sensor design.